datamade/searchable-map-template-csv/README.md

 If you have an `xls` or `xlsx` spreadsheet, you can save it as a `csv` file from Excel, Numbers, Libre Office or your spreadsheet tool of choice.

-The `csv` file must have a latitude column and longitude column.
+The `csv` file must have a latitude column and longitude column and all rows must be geocoded.
 If you don't have this, but have information like a street address, you'll need to [geocode](https://en.wikipedia.org/wiki/Geocode) your data.

 Here's a few tools for geocoding: